 When it came it support and stability, the Propulse Blast shoes shone through our test modules.
 Testers reported that the Power straps maintained their foot position throughout tennis matches.
 Even when launching into tall jumps, the feet were saved from inversion.

 Not only that, the Michelin outsole studs acted as supportive pillars during sideways strides.
 This made lateral movement much smoother.
+Indeed, it’s a really good tennis shoes for hard and clay courts.

 The outsole left no prints upon the court, even though our testers performed forceful slides.
 So you don’t need to be worried about sole marks on your precious hard court.
 However, if you possess flat feet, then you may find the shoe’s support mechanisms slightly uncomfortable to your overpronation.